remotesynth/pluginSampleApp/README.md

 		plugins.socialsharing.share(null, null, scannedURL, null, function() {
 		   // called when the image is shared
 		});
-1. Set the options for the notification plugin.
-Set the `at` option to essentially right now and add the `text` and `title` of your notification (for more detail on the other options, check the [documentation](http://plugins.telerik.com/cordova/plugin/localnotification) for this plugin)
+1. Paste the code below within the callback you just created.
+The code configures the notification plugin's options.
+Set the `at` option to right now (`new Date()` resolves to the current time), and add the `text` and `title` of your notification (for more detail on the other options, check the [documentation](http://plugins.telerik.com/cordova/plugin/localnotification) for this plugin)

 		var options = {
 			id:         1,